Marijuana Possession Georgia: Is It a Misdemeanor or a Felony Crime?

 While some major metropolitan GA areas like Atlanta and Savannah have decriminalized marijuana, possession of marijuana, its use, and distribution are, at large, still illegal.
 For example, in Metro Atlanta suburbs like Lawrenceville, marijuana possession hasn’t been decriminalized.

-Marijuana offenses are changing nationwide, but you’ll still need a solid defense so that drug or trafficking charges don’t follow you for the rest of your life.
-Attorney Philip Kim knows GA marijuana drug laws.
+Marijuana offenses are changing nationwide, but you’ll still need a solid defense so that drug possession charges or trafficking charges don’t follow you for the rest of your life.
+Attorney Philip Kim knows GA marijuana laws.
 If you are charged with possession of marijuana, the legal team at his law firm will be able to protect your future and your family.

 Hire an Experienced Lawyer for Your Possession Marijuana Georgia Case